cuzfrog/WebDriverServ/README.md

 4. Use typesafe Config.
 5. Complete client document.
 6. Define html parsing script at client side, and execute at server side.
-7. Support JavaScript by Selenium WebDriver.
+7. Supports JavaScript.
 Better browser emulation.

 ##How to Use: